Combinatorics of orbit configuration spaces: Symmetric arrangements

 In the case of where $G$ acts linearly on $X=\AA^d$, the cohomology of the complement $\M(G,X)$ can be described in a purely combinatorial way, as the Whitney homology of the intersection poset as we saw in \eqref{eq:GM}, by the work of Goresky--MacPherson \cite{GM}.
 In general, though, there is a spectral sequence converging to $\Ho^*(\M(G,X))$, which combines the cohomology of the ambient space $X^n$ with the Whitney homology of the poset of layers.
 This spectral sequence can be realized as the Leray spectral sequence for the inclusion $\M(G,X)\into X^n$ in some cases.
 We refer the reader to a clever construction by Petersen, which has appeared in various special cases beforehand but applies in the general context -- see \cite{Petersen2017}.

-The poset of layers $\P(G,X)$ gives rise to a stratification of the space $X^n$, and since the poset is (close to being) Cohen--Macaulay, we can use Example 3.10 in \cite{Petersen2017} to simplify the $E_1$ page of the spectral sequence.
+The poset of layers $\P(G,X)$ gives rise to a stratification of the space $X^n$, and since intervals in the poset are Cohen--Macaulay, we can use Example 3.10 in \cite{Petersen2017} to simplify the $E_1$ page of the spectral sequence.
 Moreover, in the case that $X$ is projective, one can use the pure Hodge structure to conclude that most differentials must vanish, similar to Totaro's argument in \cite{Totaro1996}.
 It is also worth noting that one could apply Verdier or Poincar\'e duality to the following theorem to obtain a sequence more akin to that of Totaro, avoiding compactly supported cohomology. \begin{theorem}[\textbf{Spectral sequence for $\Ho^*(\M(G,X))$}] There is a spectral sequence

-When $X$ is a smooth projective variety, this sequence degenerates at the $E_2$ page. \end{theorem} The main contributions of this theorem to Petersen's general construction are the following: \begin{itemize} \item Every layer $\parts$ contributes exactly one term to $E_1^{p,q}$ with homological degrees matching $(p,q)$, as opposed to summing over all combinations $\Ho^i\otimes \Ho^j_c$ with $i+j+2 = p+q$. \item One gets control over weights.
-For example, when $X$ is a smooth complex projective variety then $E_1^{p,q}$ will have pure weight. \item Our Theorem \ref{thm:intervals} gives an exact description of $[\zero,\parts]$ and its cohomology. \end{itemize}
+When $X$ is a smooth projective variety, this sequence degenerates at the $E_2$ page. \end{theorem} The main contributions of this theorem to Petersen's general construction are the following: \begin{itemize} \item Every layer $\parts$ contributes exactly one term to $E_1^{pq}$ with homological degrees matching $(p,q)$, as opposed to summing over all combinations $\Ho^i\otimes \Ho^j_c$ with $i+j+2 = p+q$. \item One gets control over weights.
+For example, when $X$ is a smooth complex projective variety then $E_1^{}$ will have pure weight. \item Our Theorem \ref{thm:intervals} gives an exact description of $[\zero,\parts]$ and its cohomology. \end{itemize}

-Next, we use our combinatorial formula for the characteristic polynomial in Theorem \ref{thm:charpoly} to compute the Hilbert series for the above $E_1$ page.
+Next, we use our combinatorial formula for the characteristic polynomial in Theorem \ref{thm:charpoly} to compute the Hilbert series for the above $E_1$ page, as we did for the Whitney homology in Theorem \ref{thm:WhitneyHilbert}.
 Recall that a specialization of the Hilbert series ($t=u=-1$) computes the Euler characteristic for the complement $\M(G,X)$.
 Note that our formula only works for the arrangements $\A(G,X)$, and not the invariant subarrangements discussed in Subsection \ref{sec:subarrangements}.
-Unfortunately, the characteristic polynomial for the subposets $\D^T(G,S)$ does not in general factor.
+Unfortunately, the characteristic polynomial for the subposets $\D^T(G,S)$ does not in general have integer roots.

-We state these formulas for the case that $S\neq\emptyset$ for simplicity, but one can easily extend to $S=\emptyset$ using the second formula in Theorem \ref{thm:charpoly}.